ColeTrammer/iros/docs/iris/design/system_call_interface.md

 One idea is to use some sort of time out mechanism, which will try to cancel the IO request after a set amount of time.
 If the timeout is 0, the operation must complete immediately.
 However, depending on how this is implemented, it may require spinning up a background worker only to immediately cancel it.

+## Task Creation

+Traditionally, unix systems use a combination of `fork` and `exec` to implement task creation.
+This approach is not maximally efficent, because `fork` requires creating a COW mapping of the process's address space.
+What's worse is that in most cases, this the created process's address space is immediately thrown away by a call to `exec`.
+As such, the Iris kernel will not implement task creation using this API.

+Instead, the Iris kernel will support a rich set of system calls for task creation.
+For instance, to create a new process from some binary, a userspace program would be expected to submit the following multiple system calls:

+1. create_task (which will create a new kernel task, with no attributes set)
+1. load_executable (which will initialize the tasks address space)
+1. share_files (which will give the new task access to stdin, stdout, and stderr)
+1. start_task (which will schedule the task now that it has been fully initialized)

+One point to note is that because the underlying system call API will allow for queueing multiple system calls at once, this will not require performing more than one context switch to create the new task.
+Additionally, a system call like share_files can be generally useful outside of task creation, and maybe can be used with running tasks as well.
+More generally, a system call in POSIX like `setpgid` will be implemented in the Iris kernel as `set_task_pgid`, and take the task whose process group id should be set as the first argument.
+In this way, the `set_task_pgid` can be used both to set another tasks process group id, as well as its own.
+This ensures that this task creation mechanism won't require duplicating a large number of system calls.

+### Emulating POSIX

+It's clear that the above mechanism can support `posix_spawn`, given that each system call involved could map directly to an "action" in terms of `posix_spawn`.

+More interestingly is how `fork` can be emulated using this mechanism.
+All that is needed is for the kernel to provide a dedicated system call, such as `create_cow_mapping`, which will give the newly created task a copy of another address space.
+In combination with some additional system calls for directly modifying a task's state, such as `set_instruction_pointer` and `set_cpu_register`, the exact API of fork() can be emulated.
+Of course, anything shared accross `fork` would require some system call which duplicates the resource to the newly created task, but for most attributes this will be necessary anyway, without even considering supporting `fork`.

+A `fork` emulating with slightly different semantics can likely be used to implement `vfork` as well, although POSIX applications which use `vfork` should probably be written to use `posix_spawn` instead whenever possible, which will ensure that their process creation strategy will be optimized for the target platform.

 ## Platform Specific ABI